 - Shoulders blades

-Surprisingly, bedsores can develop very quickly, in a matter of days – or even hours.
+Surprisingly, bedsores can develop quickly, in days – or even hours.
 Though with proper care and attention, bedsores can be healed and prevented.

 The Four Stages of Bedsores